katealtmanova/nfoldexperiment/docs_NFoldIP.md

 > **Implementation:**

+>
-> -- checking the validity of the given data by a function check_validity_of_data, following must hold:
+> - checking the validity of the given data by a function check_validity_of_data, following must hold:
  >> general size of matrices:
  >![enter image description here](https://lh3.googleusercontent.com/qvX3mVPqOhcma_LnSqK4uZ-4olQnBYPfmI9X3TP7JBMmFyCNAHzjqJRqt7i7LzPGLi1u8XvFFXZd "general size of matrices")
 >>together with the sizes of l/u bounds, x and b:![enter image description here](https://lh3.googleusercontent.com/dAUwdfJjT0pZwB1_Hk_XngEUHih6wT4i1BBg5oWTiX5pJvAOXeFQMfFApVp-OaGmCUhViqbvmMvc "picture of sizes")

- -- lower and upper bounds can’t be infinity
+> - lower and upper bounds can’t be infinity
- -- and for every number l in the lower bound vector and for every number u in the lower bound vector must hold that l<=u (for l,u in the same position)
+> - and for every number l in the lower bound vector and for every number u in the lower bound vector must hold that l<=u (for l,u in the same position)

->-- the logging level + format, self arguments as self.A, self.D, self.t, self.r, self.s etc. are being initialized
+>- the logging level + format, self arguments as self.A, self.D, self.t, self.r, self.s etc. are being initialized
--- if any initial feasible solution was given, it is being set to self.current_solution; if there isn’t any, the initial feasible solution will be computed by the find_init_feasible_solution function later
+>- if any initial feasible solution was given, it is being set to self.current_solution; if there isn’t any, the initial feasible solution will be computed by the find_init_feasible_solution function later
--- graver complexity is  being computed and set to self.graver_complexity by a function approximate_graver_complexity, or exact_graver_complexity, or only the value is being applied (according to the graver_complexity option)
+>- graver complexity is  being computed and set to self.graver_complexity by a function approximate_graver_complexity, or exact_graver_complexity, or only the value is being applied (according to the graver_complexity option)
--- ZE to self.ZE is being set through a function _construct_ZE (only if experimental == false) -- checking the validity of the data (whether the sizes of matrices, l/u bounds etc. make sense
+>- ZE to self.ZE is being set through a function ``_construct_ZE`` (only if ``experimental == false``)
+>- checking the validity of the data (whether the sizes of matrices, l/u bounds etc. make sense

 Two functions for computing the graver complexity of given matrix (at most one of these is chosen according to the tenth (graver_complexity) argument in the __init__ function):